Getting Started with WinUI Polar Chart (SfPolarChart)

 Populate Chart with Data

-Adding PolarAreaSeries to the polar chart Series collection and binding Data to the series ItemsSource property from its DataContext for creating polar chart.
+Adding PolarAreaSeries to the polar chart Series collection and binding Data to the series ItemsSource property from its DataContext for creating the polar chart.

 NOTE